-The Party will subject all donors providing [£7,500] or more to the Party in a calendar year, whether in a single donation or in total donations, to a reputation risk assessment, using the form set out below.
-This is designed to identify whether accepting a donation could pose a reputational risk to the Party or the integrity of the electoral system.
+The Party will subject all donors providing $[\pounds7,500]$ or more to the Party in a calendar year, whether in a single donation or in total donations, to a reputation risk assessment, using the form set out below.
+This is designed to identify whether accepting a donation could pose a reputational risk to the Party and/or the UK's democracy.
 Where any concerns are identified, the Party will subject donors to the enhanced due diligence procedures set out in its 'Know Your Donor' policy.
 If concerns cannot be resolved to the Party's satisfaction after taking reasonable steps, the Party will reject a donation in accordance with its Donations Policy Statement.

 REPUTATIONAL RISK NOTES 1.
-Overall suitability: Is there any information in the public domain which suggests the donor has been involved in activities that may give rise to a risk to the reputation of the Party or the integrity of the electoral system?
+Overall suitability: Is there any information in the public domain which suggests the donor has been involved in activities that may give rise to a risk to the reputation of the Party, the UK's democratic processes or the integrity of the UK's electoral system?
 2. Donor history: Is there any information in the public domain suggesting that the donor has; a) an unspent criminal conviction for any offence; b) been the subject of any adverse finding or any settlement in civil proceedings; c) been subject to sanction by a regulatory body; d) been disqualified from any professional role; e) been subject to investigation (criminal, civil or regulatory); or f) been dishonest in their dealings with the regulator 3.
 Donor connection to economic crime: Has the donor committed, or been linked to, corruption, fraud, money laundering or other forms of economic crime?
 4. Conflicts of interest: Could accepting the donation risk impairing or influencing the judgement or actions of the Party, or an individual acting for or on behalf of the Party?